Oleg Oshenkov

 Born in the Russian capital, Saint Petersburg, Oshenkov spent all of his playing career in the city, while most of it playing for Dynamo Leningrad.
-As coach and manager, he worked with several clubs, including Dynamo Kyiv and Shakhtar.
+As coach and manager, he worked with several clubs, including Dynamo Kyiv and Shakhtar Donetsk.

-In 1956 along with Anton Idzkovsky, Oshenkov was a head coach of the Ukraine national football team at the Summer Spartakiad of the Peoples of the USSR.
+In 1956 along with Anton Idzkovsky, Oshenkov was a head coach of the Ukraine national team at the Summer Spartakiad of the Peoples of the USSR.

 From 1971 through 1975 he chaired the Football Federation of Ukrainian SSR.